-ArtistYear AmeriCorps Fellows serve as full-time Teaching Artists in low-income schools across America.
+ArtistYear AmeriCorps Resident Teaching Artists serve as full-time teaching artists in schools that receive Title I funding across America.

-ArtistYear has found that pairing recent arts graduates who want to have a positive impact on our nation through a service year, with dedicated teachers in low-income schools, is an excellent way to expand arts education for low-income students to improve their school engagement and life outcomes, while developing the next generation of citizen-artists based on a deeply engaged community perspective.
+ArtistYear has found that pairing recent arts graduates who want to have a positive impact on our nation through a service year, with dedicated teachers and school administrators is an excellent way to expand arts education for students to improve school engagement and social-emotional learning.

-Each AmeriCorps Fellow will uphold the mission, values, and expectations of ArtistYear, and openly contribute learnings back to the arts education and national service fields.
+Each AmeriCorps Resident Teaching Artist (RTA) will uphold the mission, values, and expectations of ArtistYear, and openly contribute learnings back to the arts education and national service fields.

 Today, nearly 20,000 low-income kids have arts education because artists like you want to serve!

-Meet Jeanette who served as a Senior Fellow in Aspen Valley, Colorado!
+Meet Jeanette who served as a Senior RTA in Aspen Valley, Colorado!

-ArtistYear AmeriCorps Fellows are dedicated to the highest levels of artistic excellence, possess a deep commitment to service, and believe in the potential of every child.
+ArtistYear AmeriCorps Resident Teaching Artists are dedicated to the highest levels of artistic excellence, possess a deep commitment to service, and believe in the potential of every child.

-An AmeriCorps Fellow’s role and responsibilities during their service year will include:
+An AmeriCorps RTA’s role and responsibilities during their service year will include:

-- A full-time (40 hours) service week in a Title I school, inclusive of:
+- A full-time (40 hours) service week in a Title I funded school, inclusive of:

 - Direct teaching and school common-time hours